brojonat/pymc-sandbox/README.md

 ### Poisson Cohort Rates

 Assume you're counting events per unit time.
 Estimate the underlying rate.
 Now assume you have many cohorts that produce/emit a variety of events, each with some underlying rate.
 This system will model the underlying rate for each cohort and event type and then allow you to compare.
-It does this dynamically as you add observed data points.